theNewDynamic/thenewdynamic.org/content/_index.md

 ---
 title: The New Dynamic
+description: Resources to work with static site generators and the JAMstack, to build fast and secure modern websites.
 type: page
 date: 2018-04-07 10:56:56 +0000

 ---

-## Build Faster Better Websites with modern tools and techniques
+## Build Faster [Better Websites](/showcase/) with [modern tools](/tool/) and techniques
-Pick up tools in our [Directory](/tool/) to work with the JAMstack.
-Browse our [showcase](/showcase/) and get inspired.